naveepr/Python/Learn.md

 ('hello',)
 ```
 ### Sets
 - Unordered collection which does not contain duplicate and immutable.
+- Existing items cannot be changed.
 ```python
 >>> basket = {'apple', 'orange', 'apple', 'pear', 'orange', 'banana'}
 >>> print(basket)                      # show that duplicates have been removed